postCC42/rainfall/level1/walkthrough.md

 - to do that we need 2 things:
     1. know exactly the offset of the buffer (we know that 80 bytes has been allocated but not exactly the offset).
     2. which payload to execute and how. sure we need to find a way to execute `cat /user/level2/home/.pass` as `level2`but how?

-- to get the offset
+## How to get the offset
-    1. we create a pattern of 80 characters (the same number of bytes allocated being 1 char = 1 byte) and save it i na file in the only place where we can save data: `python -c'print"a"*81' > /tmp/pattern`
+- we create a pattern of 80 characters (the same number of bytes allocated being 1 char = 1 byte) and save it i na file in the only place where we can save data: `python -c'print"a"*81' > /tmp/pattern`
-    2. we pass this pattern as argument of ./level1 using gdb:
+- we pass this pattern as argument of ./level1 using gdb:
     ```
     gdb ./level1
     run < /temp/pattern